grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 The [documentation](https://grafana.com/docs/alloy/latest/reference/components/discovery.kubernetes/#service-role)
 has the list of meta labels for services.
 Note that there are different labels for port name and port number.
-Make sure you use the right label for a named port or simply the port number.
+Make sure you use the right label for a named port or the port number.

 This is also a good place to add any extra labels that will be scraped.
-For example, if you wanted to set the label `team="blue"`, you might use this additional rule in the `blue_database_service` component we just made:
+For example, if you wanted to set the label `team="blue"`, you might use this additional rule in the `blue_database_service` component:

 ```grafana-alloy
   rule {